Agoric/dapp-pegasus/README.md

 *For the demo simulation, this will mean that a transfer message to Gaia is printed on the `agoric start` console (the `local-chain` logs for multiuser).*

-# Conclusion
+# History

-We had fun creating the Agoric Pegasus contract and demo as part of an internal Agoric hackathon (July 6th-10th, 2020).
+* 2020-06-10 - created the Agoric Pegasus contract and first demo (Agoric internal hackathon July 6th-10th, 2020).